Comburg: Church of St. Nicholas

 The original abbey church, a two-story tall Romanesque basilica, was built from 1078 to 1088, when it was consecrated by Adalbero, Bishop of Würzburg.
 Archaeological examination shows that the nave of this church measured 65 m and revealed a crypt under the east choir, where Count Burkhardt's tomb is located.

-With the exception of its three towers, in 1706 the Romanesque tower was demolished to be replaced with a new, Baroque church designed by the architect Joseph Greissing.
+With the exception of its three towers, in 1706 the Romanesque church was demolished to be replaced with a new, Baroque church designed by the architect Joseph Greissing.
 The new church was constructed from 1707 to 1715, when it was consecrated, by artisans from Würzburg.
 The retained towers survived unmodified because their remodeling exceeded the budget allotted to Greissing.
 The pillars are of masonry, cruciform in shape and decorated with pilasters on all four sides and topped with Classically-inspired entablatures.
 The church was decorated by sculptor Balthasar Esterbauer, who created its chapels, pulpit, choir stalls, and organ case.
 The pulpit is decorated with an image of Christ throwing lightning bolts at the seven sins personified as beautiful women.

 The church also contains two medieval metal works, created between the years 1130 and 1140 and possibly within the Comburg.
 The first is an antependium, 78 cm by 188 cm, fashioned from a wooden board covered with gilded copper.
 Embossed into the copper are images of the Twelve Apostles, six on either side of Jesus Christ, seated in a mandorla and surrounded by the symbols of the Four Evangelists.
 Each image is framed by cloisonné bands and gemstones.
 The antependium was restored in 1969.
 The second is a wheel chandelier, 5 m in diameter, and made up by twelve gilded copper plates mounted unto two iron rings.
 The chandelier has four candle holders and twelve towers per plate, which altogether have 412 images on them and an inscription in Latin describing the chandelier.

+The church is connected to a preserved Romanesque chapter house, housing several tomb effigies and a Romanesque lectern, dating to the earliest days of the monastery.
+It continued in this role until 1567, when the space was converted to a chapel dedicated to the House of Limpurg.

+St. Erhard's Chapel

+The hexagonal St. Erhard's Chapel dates to the first wave of building at the Comburg.
+It was first mentioned in 1324, but is dated to ca. 1145.
+It is built above a barrel-vaulted staircase leading to the slightly higher level on which the Church of St. Nicholas is built.
+The six sides of the chapel are thought to represent the Church of the Holy Sepulchre in Jerusalem.
+The interior of the chapel is decorated with frescos dating to the Romanesque and baroque periods.
+In the 16th century, the chapel was converted to use as an abbey archive by Provost Erasmus Neustetter.